Vincent-Therrien/gpu-arena/cpu/readme.md

 Most projects in this repository demonstrate how to use GPUs (graphics processing units), which excel at processing **large** amounts of ideally **weakly dependent** data.
 GPUs are inadequate for many situations, in which case you can fall back on CPUs (central processing units).
 This repository contains programs written in C++ and Rust to show how to use threads to accelerate algorithms.
+This is one way of achieving parallelism with a CPU.

 ## C++ Version